Huang-Hau-Shuan/Orbital25/milestone2.md

       - `Load`: Sends `load` message and listens for game data
       - `Settings`: Open settings panel (Not implemented as of milestone 2)
       - `Exit`: Sends `Exit` to main to exit game
-      - Buttons to debug the a specific scene
+      - Buttons to debug the specific scene

    1. In game menu (`unity/Assets/scripts/InGameMenu.cs`). the menu will appears when the user press ESC.
 However, even through it is created here, it won't show up until the game starts